-This article will discuss recording ADR Cues with ADR Myster and Pro Tools.
-This article already gave an in-depth look at how to setup ADR Master to work with Pro Tools while this article discussed how to create ADR Cues in ADR Master and how to import them from a text file in one of the supported file formats.
+This article will discuss recording ADR Cues with ADR Master and Pro Tools. this article discussed how to create ADR Cues in ADR Master and how to import them from a text file in one of the supported file formats.

 After reading the other two articles you should now know how to get ADR Cue events into ADR Master and you should have a list of events ready to start recording.
 In this article we will be using the DAW Control window instead of the event list window so you have an idea on how to use that as well.
 The event list window will do the same job just as well and you are free to use that if you prefer.

 At the very top, we have a "DAW Selection" box.
 If Pro Tools is open and a session is loaded, ADR Master will show the Pro Tools application icon as well as its version number and the name of the currently loaded session.